YousefED/typescript-json-schema/README.md

-  --useTypeOfKeyword    Use `typeOf` keyword (https://goo.gl/DC6sni) for functions.  [boolean] [default: false] --out, -o             The output file, defaults to using stdout --validationKeywords  Provide additional validation keywords to include            [array]   [default: []]
+  --useTypeOfKeyword    Use `typeOf` keyword (https://goo.gl/DC6sni) for functions.  [boolean] [default: false] --out, -o             The output file, defaults to using stdout --validationKeywords  Provide additional validation keywords to include            [array]   [default: []] --ignoreErrors        Generate even if the program has errors.                     [boolean] [default: false]
 ```

 ### Programmatic use